How Lo-Fi Beats Are Taking Over Study Playlists in 2024

 It’s no longer just a trend; lo-fi has become an entire art scene and community.
 I’ve seen personally how it connected with students looking for a new musical escape because it was relaxing, made them think of studying, and came from the underground.

-See also Best Wireless Headphones for Music Lovers in 2024
+See also Best Music Production Software for Beginners in 2024

 Why Students Love Lo-Fi Beats